 Students may be provisionally admitted to a degree-seeking program based on a review of unofficial transcripts or other specific program admission requirements.
-However, this admission includes a condition that final and official documents and requirements must be received within 90 calendar days from the start of the term.
-If these final and official documents and/or requirements are not received by that time, the student will not be allowed to continue class attendance.
-Financial aid will not be disbursed to a provisional/conditional student until he or she has been fully admitted as a regular student (all admission requirements have been approved by the college/program admissions office).
+However, this admission includes a condition that final and official documents and requirements must be

 The University welcomes applications from all qualified candidates.
 Applications are reviewed after all required documents have been received.
 No waivers of the admission policies stated above will be offered.